Types of staircase in buildings

 Going = 300 mm Standard

-3. Flight – It is not desirable to provide flight at more than 12 or maximum at 15 steps.
+3. Flight – It is not desirable to provide flight at more than 12 or a maximum at 15 steps.